Susan Wray: Awards and honours

 Wray was elected a Fellow of the Academy of Medical Sciences (FMedSci) in 2002, an honorary fellow of the Royal College of Obstetricians and Gynaecologists (FRCOG) in 2006 and a member of the Academia Europaea (MAE) in 2008.
-She was awarded the Joan Mott Prize Lecture by The Physiological Society in 2006 and elected as an honorary member of the Physiological Society in 2015.
+She was awarded the Joan Mott Prize Lecture by The Physiological Society in 2006 and the Annual Review Lecture in 2026.
+She was also elected as an honorary member of the Physiological Society in 2015.
+She has been honoured with the Christian Bohr Lifetime Achievement Award by The Scandinavian Physiological Society.
 In 2012 she was nominated a knowledge hero by the Liverpool Echo.